Frequently Asked Questions About Climbing Denali

 Q: What type of shape do I need to be in for Denali?

 A: There are many excellent resources both in print and on the internet that address physical conditioning for mountaineering and for expeditions on Denali.
-While we do not promote any specific titles, Alaska Geographic carries several books that can help in this regard.
 In short, you should train to carry a heavy (40-70 lb) backpack while pulling a heavy (60-80 lb) sled on mostly moderate terrain for 6 to 8 hours at a time.
 In addition to the climbing and carrying of heavy loads, there is a lot of work involved with building camps on Denali.
 Focusing on general fitness in addition to uphill and downhill fitness will be a big benefit.
 Most climbers benefit more from training for endurance and longevity rather than for peak performance.
 It is fair to say that the best training for walking uphill with a heavy backpack on is, well… walking uphill with a heavy backpack!

 Q: How can I prepare myself for climbing at altitude?
 Should I take altitude medications?